Amid abuse scandal, Roy Moore left with ghost of a campaign

 Moore's campaign has consistently rejected all overtures by NBC News to engage with the candidate — not only about the allegations but also about policy issues.

-The candidate has only provided broad proposals on issues like healthcare, education and the economy.
-And he has not addressed his past suggestions that homosexual acts should be illegal and that a Muslim should not be able to serve in Congress.
+Moore has provided only broad proposals on issues like health care, education and the economy.
+And he has not addressed past suggestions that homosexual acts should be illegal and that a Muslim should not be able to serve in Congress.

-Instead, the Republican has run a campaign largely centered on his faith, abortion, transgender rights and homosexuality.
+Instead, Moore has run a campaign largely centered on his faith, abortion, transgender rights and homosexuality.

 “I oppose transgender rights,” Moore said to applause in a community center in Henagar one week ago.
 “There’s no right to believe you are a person of the opposite sex or opposite gender.”